flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     DX12 is officially a "beta feature" and thus should not be used unless you know what you are doing.

-??? failure "Mouse Lock Caused by EFB Input Field"
+??? bug "Mouse Lock Caused by EFB Input Field"
     ### Mouse Lock Caused by EFB Input Field

     !!! tip ""